zonghongtzh/Thesis-tools/README.md

 # Thesis-tools
 (directions to use will be posted below)

-users should ideally have Python IDEs to edit the script. (e.g. Anaconda, Sublime text)
+The codes have to be edited in a IDE, therefore users should ideally have Python IDEs to edit the script. (e.g. Anaconda, Sublime text)

+If you are urgent and without coding platforms, do drop me an email with the following:

+year_start =

+year_end =

+unique_url =

+page_navigation_url =

+keywords =

+compulsory_keywords =

+The step by step instructions to getting the above are below.
+I will edit the code and create an exe file for you to run the code without python

 # Directions to use: Singapore Archives research.
 To conduct primary/secondary source research for a Arts/Social Science thesis, students may need to sift through hundreds of thousands of newspaper articles from http://eresources.nlb.gov.sg/newspapers/.
 To do this, students first: